 – Cody C., Communication, 2022

-The 2021-2022 Dissertation Boot Camps are currently in the planning phase.
-Check back this fall for dates.
+The next Dissertation Boot Camp will be held on June 1st, 2nd, and 3rd 2022.
 Boot Camp will be virtual again, and free of charge, so as Nancy Sinatra once said, “Boots, start walking!”

 Boot Camp is held on Microsoft Teams for three days of supported writing, tutoring, guidance on writing process, and camaraderie.
 You’ll find your rhythm writing alongside a community of peers.
 In past years, Boot Camp participants have produced the equivalent of two full dissertations in just three days.